Dangercoder/Clojure.MSBuild/README.md

 - Library projects don't need `ClojureMainNamespace` since they don't have an entry point
 - The source generator won't create a Program.cs for library projects
 - Consumer projects must ensure Clojure runtime is initialized before using library code
+- When `ClojureCompileOnBuild` is true, namespaces are AOT-compiled to `.cljr.dll` files
+- Compiled DLLs are automatically copied to consuming projects via ProjectReference
-- Clojure source files (*.cljr) are included in the output directory for runtime loading
+- Both source files (*.cljr) and compiled DLLs can be used for runtime loading

 ## Example Projects